obophenotype/cell-ontology/trunk/src/ontology/README-editors.txt

 Then, open the file cl-edit.owl in Protege

-NOTE: If you get an error in the opening that says "org.xml.sax.SAXParseException: XML document structures must start and end within the same entity." this is an error in reading files from SourceForge.
+NOTE: If you get an error in the opening that says "org.xml.sax.SAXParseException: XML document structures must start and end within the same entity." this is an error in reading files from the web.
 Don't worry about it, just simply wait a few minutes and try again with a fresh opening of Protege.

 Switch on the Elk reasoner (see how to get plugins above).
 If you are making changes, be sure to synchronize the reasoner.

 Edit the ontology in protege: